rohinmittal/multi-lingual-search-engine/README.md

 Solr integration with CodeIgniter.
-Solarium library is used.

-- Clone this repository.
-- Update your solr configuration settings at : application/config/solr.php
-- check: index.php/homepage
+MVC Architecture is used and the files are available in application directory.